TrueLayer/truelayer-php/README.md

     ->create();
 ```

-By default, the SDK will initialise in `sandbox` mode.
+By default, the client library will initialise in `sandbox` mode.
 To switch to production call `useProduction()`:

 ```php
 $client = \TrueLayer\Client::configure()